5atchm1n/dotfiles/README.md

 https://github.com/ajh17/Spacegray.vim

-you can full custom your setup by reading all that doc and the https://www.vim.org/docs.php[vim doc]
+*you can full custom your setup by reading all that doc and the [VIM DOC](https://www.vim.org/docs.php)*

-Or just trust me and run the following commands  -- at your own risk
+Or just trust me and run the following commands  -- **at your own risk** xD

 Basic Setup for Vim and ZSH
 ```